 LCCC is the designated CFD Counterparty and manages a portfolio of 41 CFDs, including Onshore and Offshore Wind, Solar, Biomass, Energy from Waste, Advance Combustion Technologies and Nuclear.

 In April 2015 we published the CFD Register, which is a public document containing details of all of the contracts we currently manage.
-For more information on the Register please visit our FAQ section.

 This Register is published in accordance with the Contracts for Difference Regulations which introduced the requirement for Low Carbon Contracts Company Ltd, as the CFD counterparty, to establish and maintain a register of each excluded site to which a temporary site exclusion applies.
 Please see here.